 Bioavailability is the Future of Nutritional Supplementation

 However, optimizing the benefits of nutritional supplements will require the production of highly bioavailable supplement forms.
 Unfortunately, differences in the GI tracts and drug metabolisms between people with ASD and the general population can make bioavailability a complex issue.
 More specifically, people with autism are prone to absorbing nutrients with diminished or excessive efficiency, preventing predictable therapeutic effect.
-In order to correct for this, some researchers are now developing advanced delivery systems that enhance bioavailability while helping patients achieve better and more stable outcomes.
+In order to correct for this, supplement manufacturers like Tesseract Medical Research are now offering advanced delivery systems that enhance bioavailability, potentially helping patients achieve better and more stable outcomes.
 As such delivery systems come into mainstream use, the ability of patients to benefit from nutrition-based complementary therapies will greatly expand, opening up new possibilities for symptom relief.